The Subtle Art of Pitch Correction

-While it’s easy to believe that pitch correction only became possible with the introduction of Antares’ breakthrough plug-in, Auto-Tune, in 1997, the process has been around since the 1970’s, starting with the first Eventide H910 Harmonizer.
+Though widely popularized beginning in 1997, the process of pitch correction has been around since the 1970’s, starting with the Eventide H910 Harmonizer.
 Primitive as it was, the H910 did allow for slight pitch corrections, although the digital artifacts that it imposed on the sound were quite substantial the farther you strayed from the original pitch.
-As newer versions of the Harmonizer (and later the French Publison Infernal Machine) were released, engineers could get a wider range of correction before the digital artifacts became noticeable, but the bulk of the work was still all done manually.
+As newer versions of the Harmonizer (and later the French Publison Infernal Machine) were released, engineers could get a wider range of correction before the digital artifacts became noticeable, but the bulk of the work was still done manually.

 Getting Started With Pitch Correction Plug-Ins

-Two of the most popular track-tuning programs commonly in use today are Antares Auto-Tune and Celemony Melodyne, but there are many others to choose from as well.
-Be aware that all tuning plug-ins impart their own sound on the audio that you’re tuning — and it might not always be pleasing.
-Many engineers typically own several different ones so they can compare which sounds better in a particular situation.
+The most popular track-tuning plug-ins in use today are Antares Auto-Tune and Celemony Melodyne, but there are many others to choose from as well.
+Be aware that all tuning plug-ins impart their own sound, and it might not always be pleasing.
+Engineers typically own several different ones so they have options for various tuning situations.

 - Use the performance itself first.
 Before you apply pitch correction, try to find other parts to use in the performance to keep any correction as natural-sounding as possible.
-These including vocal comping and copy and pasting phrases, words, or syllables from other parts of the song.
+Consider vocal comping, or simply copy and paste phrases, words, or syllables from other parts of the song.

 - A little goes a long way.
 The fewer notes you correct, the more natural your performance will sound.
 You’re much better off just correcting a few notes than attempting to correct a large portion of the entire performance.
-If it’s that far off, you should try to get that part recorded again.
+If it’s that far off, you should simply record that part again.

 - Use the most precise mode.
 Auto-correct modes may be designed to make things turnkey, but they’re often not precise enough for most applications.
 As a result you may get audible fluctuations that make the track sound artificial — which is usually not what you’re after.
 If the plug-in has one, use the graphical mode to achieve the most precise tuning with the least amount of audible artifacts.